 Chester Academy located at 22 Murphy Drive opened in September of 1999 with twenty-four instructional classrooms for grades 1-8.
 In 2003, the Academy opened a ten-classroom addition.
 The facility at Murphy Drive replaced the former school building (built in 1948) at 34 Chester Drive which is now used for Town offices and the Police Department.
 Chester Academy's maximum core capacity is 800 potential students based upon New Hampshire State Standards.
-The highest enrollment housed for K-8 at Chester Academy was during the 2006-07 school year.
-The enrollment was 656 which is 30.2% more than the current enrollment.
+The highest enrollment housed for K-8 at Chester Academy was during the 2009-10 school year.
+The enrollment was 625.
 Based upon the actual use of the thirty-four classroom spaces which would include special education, health education, speech services, occupational services, and Title One services the working enrollment capacity is estimated to be limited to a maximum of no more than 690 pupils.